twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

 `zooms`, in a folder called `ωprgmvrs`.
 It takes up 624 bytes of memory when fully populated, and 192 bytes when empty.
-(It shouldn't be archived since it's modified every time you confirm a new zooming window in Quickzoom, and takes so little space.)
+(It shouldn't be archived since it's modified every time you confirm a new zooming window in Quickzoom, and takes so little space anyway.)

 Each column is responsible for storing each of the following data items, in this order left-to-right: {xmin,xmax,ymin,ymax,xscl,yscl}.
 Rows 1-9 are each of the zoom slots.
 Row 10 is the "last zooming window" slot which is modified every time a new zoom is confirmed; its window is recalled upon pressing [0].

-The backup zoom file uses the exact same format.
-FYI, row 10 behaves exactly the same way it does "normally," so
+The backup zoom file uses the exact same format; it's just named differently.
+As outlined in II.
+USAGE, row 10 (and subsequently the behavior of switching to the last zoom window) does not differ on a backup zooms matrix at all.
+So, the user is going to be able to recall into a zoom window that existed before they saved the backup zooms matrix.

 IV.
 CHANGELOG (LATEST-FIRST)

  * Quickzoom 1.1: add another convenience feature
     - CODE: implement backup zoom restoration
+    - CODE: make it impossible to confirm an invalid zooming window
     - DOC: update to reflect backup zoom restoration functionality
     - DOC: miscellaneous touchups